giacomib/task-tracker/README.md

 - [x] add task when there is a JSON file and there is one task in the JSON file
 - [x] add task when there is a JSON file and there are more tasks in the JSON file
 #### update
+- [x] update a task when there is not the file
+- [x] update a task when there is not a task in the file
+- [x] update a task when there is one task in the file and the id doesn't match
+- [x] update a task when there is one task in the file and the id match
+- [x] update a task when there is more than one task in the file and the id match
 #### delete
+- [x] delete a task when there is not the file
+- [x] delete a task when there is not a task in the file
+- [x] delete a task when there is one task in the file and the id doesn't match
+- [x] delete a task when there is one task in the file and the id match
+- [x] delete a task when there is more than one task in the file and the id match
 #### mark in progress
+- [x] mark in progress a task when there is not the file
+- [x] mark in progress a task when there is not a task in the file
+- [x] mark in progress a task when there is one task in the file and the id doesn't match
+- [x] mark in progress a task when there is one task in the file and the id match
+- [x] mark in progress a task when there is more than one task in the file and the id match
 #### mark done
+- [x] mark as done a task when there is not the file
+- [x] mark as done a task when there is not a task in the file
+- [x] mark as done a task when there is one task in the file and the id doesn't match
+- [x] mark as done a task when there is one task in the file and the id match
+- [x] mark as done a task when there is more than one task in the file and the id match
 #### list
 - [x] list all task when there is not the file
 - [x] list all task when there is not a task in the file